Email: lordmayorsoffice@leeds.gov.uk

 Throughout the year, the Lord Mayor focuses on the work of their chosen charity, with the aim of bringing the whole city together to raise awareness and funds through hosting a range of events and activities.
 It is a fantastic way for the city to support a local charity and show their civic pride.

-Councillor Dan Cohen is supporting Leeds Mencap during his term of office.
+Councillor Stephen Holroyd is supporting MESMAC and St Gemma's Hospice during his term of office.

-Find more information on the Leeds Mencap website.
+Find out more information about MESMAC on their website.

 Online